Print

 The Free JCI Plugin requires the basenode

 The PRO JCI Plugin uses the twig parser, which is very powerful and can handle the JSON by itself.
-The free JCI Plugin uses its own JCI parser, which requires specific information like the basenode in the shortcode.
+The free JCI Plugin uses its own JCI parser, which requires specific information like basenode in the shortcode.

 The following shortcode tells the plugin where to get the JSON (url=...) and where to start in the JSON: